-This article has been written in collaboration and with inputs from Dr Sanjay Kalra, renowned Endocrinologist and Ex-President of the Endocrine Society of India (ESI).
+This article has been written in collaboration and with inputs from Dr. Sanjay Kalra, renowned Endocrinologist and Ex-President of the Endocrine Society of India (ESI).

 Blood glucose (or sugar) is tightly controlled between 70-140 mg/dl by the body’s various hormones.
 Failure to regulate leads to episodes of low blood sugars called hypoglycemia and blood sugars above 140 mg/dl called impaired glucose tolerance or hyperglycemia.

-Every time the blood glucose (sugar) goes above the normal levels of 140 there are certain changes which happen in the body due to the high concentrations of glucose in the blood.
+Every time the blood glucose (sugar) goes above the normal levels of 140 there are certain changes that happen in the body due to the high concentrations of glucose in the blood.
 The inner lining of the blood vessels called endothelium is the first one to suffer from the consequences of high blood sugar called endothelial toxicity.
-Since blood vessels are present in all the organs of the body, the endothelial vascular damage occurs across all organs.
-While some of these changes are temporary, with repeated episodes or long-lasting rise of blood glucose can lead to cumulative organ damage.
+Since blood vessels are present in all the organs of the body, endothelial vascular damage occurs across all organs.
+While some of these changes are temporary, repeated episodes or the long-lasting rise of blood glucose can lead to cumulative organ damage.

 Sudden fluctuations of blood sugars can lead to

 Long-term sustained rise in blood glucose can lead to serious tissue organ damage such as